G8TIC/Sha-Hmac/README.md

 * simple API calling conventions
 * easy to read, understand and maintain
 * provided with unit tests against NIST test vectors
+* written by me
+* provided with a permissive license (in this case MIT)

 ## Modern and clean